WaqasSaleem97/CC_F25/Lab_Tasks/Lab_7/Lab7.md

 ## Task 4 — System-wide environment variable, welcome script, and PATH

-Goal: Add Class variable to `/etc/environment`, view PATH, create `welcome` script on Desktop, make executable, and add PATH entry in ~/.bashrc.
+Goal: Add Class variable to `/etc/environment`, view PATH, create a `welcome` script at `~/welcome`, make it executable, and add PATH entry in ~/.bashrc so `welcome` can be executed without `./`.
 Capture grouped screenshots as applicable.

 Steps and required screenshots (grouping applies to "print with grep" type commands and grouped variable definitions — in this task there is a single system variable definition so a standard per-action capture is used):